palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

     $ python manage.py processcalaccessdata

-If a previous processing attempt stalled for any reason, ``processcalaccessdata`` will pick up wherever you left off.
+If a previous processing job stalled for any reason, ``processcalaccessdata`` will pick up wherever you left off.
 You can override this behavior by invoking the ``force-restart`` option.

 .. code-block:: none